bewest/node-multienv/docs/METACONTROLLER-INTEGRATION.md

 This document describes how the webhook server integrates with Metacontroller and provides the technical details for the webhook protocol implementation in the **two-composite architecture**.

+## Version Requirements

+**Metacontroller v4.0 or higher is required** for the Gen 4 architecture.
+The Jsonnet library generates CompositeController CRDs with `revisionHistory` fields, which are mandatory in Metacontroller v4.x+.

+- **Tested Version**: v4.12.0
+- **Minimum Version**: v4.0.0
+- **Required Feature**: `parentResource.revisionHistory.fieldPaths` support

+The `revisionHistory` field tells Metacontroller which fields to track for changes (e.g., `data` field in ConfigMaps/Secrets).
+Without this field, v4.x will return errors like `"CustomResourceDefinition.apiextensions.k8s.io \"configmaps.\" not found"`.

 ## Metacontroller Webhook Protocol

 Metacontroller uses a webhook-based reconciliation model.
 Controllers watch resources and call webhooks to determine desired state.